huggingface/datasets/docs/beam_dataset.md

 Tips: you can also use the flags `num_workers` or `machine_type` to fit your needs.

 Note that it also works if you change the runner to Spark, Flink, etc. instead of Dataflow or if you change the output location to S3 or HDFS instead of GCS.

+## How to create your own Beam dataset

+It is highly recommended to be familiar with Beam pipelines first.
+Then, you can start looking at the [wikipedia.py](https://github.com/huggingface/nlp/blob/master/datasets/wikipedia/wikipedia.py) script for an example.